spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ![ocen-aks-auto-spot-toleration-injection](https://github.com/spotinst/help/assets/159915991/7554d272-4e65-4112-8fd4-d3a54a5e994c)

 Microsoft Azure / AKS does not allow pods to run on Spot VMs by default.
-Rather, it adds a `NoSchedule` taint to all Spot nodes / node pools:`kubernetes.azure.com/scalesetpriority=spot:NoSchedule`
+Rather, it adds a `NoSchedule` taint to all Spot nodes/node pools:`kubernetes.azure.com/scalesetpriority=spot:NoSchedule`

 Spot toleration must be injected into the pod to schedule a workload on a Spot node.
-Otherwise, the workload will run on a regular On-demand (OD) node by default.
+Otherwise, the workload will default to a regular On-demand (OD) node.

 This step lets you optionally install the Spot admission controller, a k8 mutating webhook that automatically injects the spot toleration at the namespace level, enabling AKS workload pods to run on Spot VMs by default.